ibm-cloud-docs/Cloudant/api/replication.md

 `target` | yes | Identifies the database to copy revisions to.
 Same format and interpretation as source.
 Does not have to be the same value as the `source` field.
 `continuous` | no | Continuously syncs state from the `source` to the `target`, stopping only when deleted.
 `create_target` | no | A value of `true` tells the replicator to create the `target` database if it does not exist.
+`create_target_params` | no | Provides a way to customize the target database that is created on a new replication.
+You can also customize the cluster's default values for the number of shards and replicas to create.
 `doc_ids` | no | Array of document IDs; if given, only these documents are replicated.
 `filter` | no | Name of a [filter function](design_documents.html#filter-functions), defined in a design document.
 The filter function determines which documents get replicated.
 Using the `selector` option provides performance benefits when compared with using the `filter` option.
 Use the `selector` option where possible.
 `proxy` | no | Proxy server URL.